 - 12.1 The most important factor is to get your child into school and lessons.
-Nationally, students with SEND have an average attendance of 87% (2022-23).
-This is an average of one day off school per fortnight, and hence the chances of gaining a grade 5 in English and maths drops rapidly. - 12.2 Support with organisation check their bag, provide food and drink, resources and stationery.
+Nationally, 1 in 5 students with SEND have what is called persistent absence (less than 90%), which is an average of one day absent from school per fortnight.
+At these low figures, the chances of gaining a grade 5 in English and maths become small. - 12.2 Support with organisation check their bag, provide food and drink, resources and stationery.
 If your child is in receipt of the pupil premium and organisation or buying goods is an issue, do let us know. - 12.3 Attend parent events and let us know if you are unable to attend so that we can see how we can get in touch in other ways. - 12.4 We publicise courses and events in our SEND newsletter and these support parenting a child with additional needs.
 As we use strategies from these courses too, it means the child receives a consistent approach, which is particularly helpful for our neurodiverse students. - 12.5 The best way to support your child is to work with us as a team.